astral-sh/ruff/crates/ruff_python_formatter/README.md

 ## Development notes

-Handling parentheses and comments are two major challenges in a python formatter.
+Handling parentheses and comments are two major challenges in a Python formatter.

-We have copied the majority of tests over from black and use [insta](https://insta.rs/docs/cli/) for snapshot testing with the diff between ruff and black, black output and ruff output.
+We have copied the majority of tests over from Black and use [insta](https://insta.rs/docs/cli/) for snapshot testing with the diff between Ruff and Black, Black output and Ruff output.
 We put additional test cases in `resources/test/fixtures/ruff`.

-The full ruff test suite is slow, `cargo test -p ruff_python_formatter` is a lot faster.
+The full Ruff test suite is slow, `cargo test -p ruff_python_formatter` is a lot faster.

 There is a `ruff_python_formatter` binary that avoid building and linking the main `ruff` crate.